nasa-jpl/explorer-1/CONTRIBUTING.md

 ## Getting started

-This project provides both a simple HTML test page and a Storybook.

-### View the test page

-The simple HTML test page watches changes to files and recompiles automatically.
-This test page is only available in developers' local environments and is useful for quick prototyping until the component is documented in Storybook.

 1. Clone this repository and go into its directory
-2. Install dependencies
+1. Install dependencies
    ```bash
    npm i
    ```
+1. View rendered components in either the [test page](#view-the-test-page) or [Storybook](#view-the-storybook)

+### View the test page

+The test page (`/src/index.html`) is available only in developers' local environments and is useful for rapid prototyping or quick markup tests.
+This approach is only recommended as a stop-gap until the component you are working on is functional in Storybook.
+Running the simple HTML test page watches files for changes and recompiles automatically.

-3. Serve a simple test page at http://localhost:3000/ and watch for changes, live reloading them with Browsersync
+1. Serve a simple test page at http://localhost:3000/ and watch for changes, live reloading them with Browsersync
    ```bash
    npm run dev
    ```